 Painting landscapes is very relaxing and rewarding.
 Artists can capture nature’s beauty and reproduce it on canvas with a variety of painting tools and techniques.

 Acrylics dry very quickly and this is the disadvantage of using these paints outdoors.
 Use an atomizer bottle to spray both the paints and the canvas with water or purchase a Stay-Wet Palette.
 This is one reason that oil paints are preferred for outdoor painting.
 They are slow to dry.

 You may or may not wish to sketch before starting to paint.
 I have done it both ways.

-Sketching ahead will allow you to make corrections and see the final product in the penciled form.
+Sketching will allow you to make corrections and see the final product in the penciled form.
 When sketching with a pencil use very light strokes.
-The acrylic paint may not cover your pencil marks and may require several layers of paint to cover the exposed markings.
-Using colored pencils will help with coloring choices and may be easier to cover up with paint.
+The acrylic paint may not cover your pencil marks or may require several layers of paint to cover the exposed markings.
+Using colored pencils will help with coloring choices and is easier to cover up with paint.

 Painting without sketching is freedom to be challenged by errors and happy accidents.
 You will be placed into the unknown.
 Your colored creation will take many twists and turns as your landscape painting is born on canvas.